znes/angus-scenarios/documentation/scenario-description.md

 ## Overview

-The developed scenarios are based on the TYNDP2018, the NEP2019, the Ehighway 100%RES scenario and the UBA RESCUE scenarios.
+The developed scenarios are based on the TYNDP2018, the NEP2019, the e-Highway 100%RES scenario and the UBA RESCUE scenarios.

 For the non-german countries the following data has been used: